 Current Call for Research Funding Proposals

-The Risk Institute invites area specific and inter-disciplinary proposals to fund research related to governance and culture in risk management.
-Grants of up to $30,000 cash will be awarded to support research related to risk in governance mechanisms including, but not limited to) the board of directors, incentive compensation schemes, large shareholders, activist investors, and regulations.
-Culture can be defined as the set of norms and traditions or behavior of individuals and groups that characterize an organization.
+The Risk Institute invites area-specific and inter-disciplinary proposals to fund research related to governance and culture in risk management.
+Grants of up to $30,000 cash will be awarded to support research related to risk in governance mechanisms including, but not limited to, board of directors, incentive compensation schemes, large shareholders, activist investors, and regulations.

 Please check back with us in Fall 2016 for our next call for papers.